 - Take a look at your preferences for jobs.
 Do you want a flexible schedule or a daily nine-to-five option?
 Do you want a specific salary range?
 Think through what you would like your life to look like after school.

 America’s workforce is currently over-educated.
 Many people have found that college isn’t the right long-term choice for them after spending a semester or two taking classes.
 Others go through college, but ultimately struggle to find a job in their current career field.
 Before enrolling in a college or university, ask yourself these questions:

 - Does my job actually require a college degree?
 What type of degree is most common?

 - How will these classes help shape my future job goals and opportunities?

-- Does a job in the field I want lean more heavily toward a college degree or toward specific certifications that show my expertise?
+- Does a job in the field I want to lean more heavily toward a college degree or toward specific certifications that show my expertise?